Ryan O'Byrne: Professional

+O'Byrne recorded a career high in ice time in a 5–1 win over the Columbus Blue Jackets on November 12.
+On December 15, in a 4–3 win over the Chicago Blackhawks, O'Byrne was the subject of a controversial hit on Blackhawks’ winger Viktor Stålberg, resulting in a concussion for the latter.
+O'Byrne was given a two minute minor penalty from the play but was not disciplined by the league.

 During the 2012–13 NHL lockout, O'Byrne served as an assistant coach for the Victoria Grizzlies of the BCHL as a coach, but left the position to join the Florida Everblades of the ECHL to get some ice time and effectively work in his position as the NHLPA's representative for the Avalanche.
 He rejoined the Avalanche at the conclusion of the lockout.

-In the midst of the 2012–13 season and in the final year of his contract at the trade deadline, O'Byrne was dealt by the Avalanche to the Toronto Maple Leafs in exchange for a fourth-round pick in the 2014 NHL Entry Draft on April 3, 2013.
+In the midst of the shortened 2012–13 season and in the final year of his contract at the trade deadline, O'Byrne was dealt by the Avalanche to the Toronto Maple Leafs in exchange for a fourth-round pick in the 2014 NHL Entry Draft on April 3, 2013.
 On April 8, 2013, O'Byrne scored his first goal as a Maple Leaf.

-His last NHL game was the Leafs-Bruins Game 7 in which the Leafs surrendered a 4–1 lead in the third period, and they would go on to lose 5–4 in overtime.
+His last NHL game was the Leafs-Bruins Game 7 on May 13, 2013, in which the Leafs surrendered a 4–1 lead in the third period, and they would go on to lose 5–4 in overtime to lose the series in seven.

 After experiencing a first round defeat to the Boston Bruins with the Leafs, O'Byrne was released to free agency.
 O'Byrne agreed to his first contract abroad, signing a two-year contract with Czech-based HC Lev Praha of the Kontinental Hockey League on September 2, 2013.
 In the 2013–14 season, O'Byrne enjoyed a largely successful season in Prague as a mainstay stay-at-home defenseman.
 In 43 games he contributed with 2 goals and 9 points before helping Lev Praha advance to the Gagarin Cup finals in the playoffs.

 O'Byrne's intention to fulfill the second year of his contract was terminated as Lev Praha declared bankruptcy and folded immediately in the off-season.
 On July 7, 2014, he opted to remain in Europe but moved to Switzerland in signing a one-year contract with HC Ambrì-Piotta of the National League A. After one season with Ambri, O'Byrne moved as a free agent to the Swedish Hockey League, signing a two-year deal with HV71 on July 30, 2015.

 On July 21, 2016, O'Byrne announced his retirement from professional hockey to attend the Kellogg School of Management.